lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

   }
 ```

-So now we can run
+So now we can run it like this.

 ```bash
 yarn run dev